ONLYOFFICE/onlyoffice-suitecrm/README.md

-﻿# ONLYOFFICE plugin for SuiteCRM
+﻿# ONLYOFFFICE add-on for SuiteCRM

-The [ONLYOFFICE plugin for SuiteCRM](https://www.onlyoffice.com/office-for-suitecrm) integrates ONLYOFFICE Docs into your [SuiteCRM](https://suitecrm.com) platform, enabling seamless work with office files directly within the system.
+The [ONLYOFFICE add-on for SuiteCRM](https://www.onlyoffice.com/office-for-suitecrm) integrates ONLYOFFICE Docs into your [SuiteCRM](https://suitecrm.com) platform, enabling seamless work with office files directly within the system.

 ## ✨ Functionality